Your smoked turkey was a hit over the holidays. But after a few days, everyone starts groaning about the prospect of yet another well…sandwich.

 It eats like a meal with those hard-boiled eggs, crispy bacon, blue cheese, avocados, tomatoes, and lettuce.

-With the smoked turkey, it will be even more filling and give you smokey flavors for a protein-rich meal you can feel good about eating.
+This will be even more filling and give you smokey flavors for a protein-rich meal you can feel good about eating.

-8. Enchiladas Verdes with Smoked Turkey
+8. Enchiladas Verdes

 When the whole family is grumping that they want Mexican food, you can use up your extra meat and give them what they want all at once.